 Stuff yourself full of as many pancakes as you can eat, topped with our famous McCloud Maple Syrup.
 Add a helping of sausage, fresh fruit, coffee and juice, and you've got all the energy you'll need to explore Maple Syrup Days.
 Freewill donations are accepted.

 (Insider tip: Reserve your spot at the table by clicking here.
 Walk-ins are welcome and accommodated as space allows, but you can purchase your admission in advance, reserve your spot and take all of the guess work out of it.)

-Bring the whole family out on March 4 or March 11 -- or heck, bring 'em both days! -- for Maple Syrup Days at McCloud Nature Park!
+Bring the whole family out for Maple Syrup Days at McCloud Nature Park!
 It'll be a lot of fun, and I look forward to seeing you there!

 McCloud Maple Syrup Days